-Under the existing FTI contract, the FAA obtains approximately 26,000 telecommunications services to support a broad spectrum of requirements ranging from critical air traffic control operations to routine administrative functions.
+Under the existing FTI contract, the FAA obtains approximately 28,000 telecommunications services to support a broad spectrum of requirements ranging from critical air traffic control operations to routine administrative functions.
 FTI relies heavily upon commercial telecommunications access and transport bandwidth to meet the FAA's unique requirements.
-The FTI contractor also supplements a commercial infrastructure with a dedicated network infrastructure deployed at 4,000+ service delivery locations.
+The FTI contractor also supplements commercially-available telecommunications infrastructure with FTI-dedicated network infrastructure deployed at 4,000+ service delivery locations.

 The FTI contract provides network infrastructure, access and transport, and security mechanisms (including boundary protection) to meet the FAA's requirements for communication services.
-Primarily through the use of dedicated Customer Premise Equipment (CPE) and access and transport services, FTI supports the transfer of voice, data, and video information among NAS and external users.
+Primarily through the use of dedicated Customer Premise Equipment (CPE) and access and transport services, FTI supports the transfer of voice, data, and video information among National Airspace System (NAS) users and external users.

-The FTI contractor is responsible for the design, provisioning, integration, operation, and maintenance of the FTI system.
-To support the FAA's communications service needs, the FTI system encompasses all required requirements including:
+The FTI contractor is responsible for the design, provisioning, integration, operation, and maintenance of the FTI network.
+To support the FAA's communications service needs, the FTI network encompasses all required requirements including:

 - Physical layer transport and access transmission resources such as fiber, copper, microwave, satellite, etc. and physical layer transmit/receive equipment;